wp-plugins/quick-featured-images/README.txt

 5. The fifth and last screen: take an overview of the success of the action.

 == Changelog ==

+= 4.1 =
+* Added link "Buld set as featured image" under each image in the media library
+* Changed hard coded plugin name to variable
+* Tested with WordPress 3.9.1
+* Updated *.pot file and german translation

 = 4.0 =
 * Added new filter "Filter by Time Specifications": Search in time periods on a year-month base